Hidden service descriptors: encryption format

 Second layer of encryption

 The second layer of descriptor encryption is designed to protect descriptor confidentiality against unauthorized clients.
-If client authorization is enabled, it's encrypted using the descriptor_cookie, and contains needed information for connecting to the hidden service, like the list of its introduction points.
+If restricted discovery is enabled, it's encrypted using the descriptor_cookie, and contains needed information for connecting to the hidden service, like the list of its introduction points.

-If client authorization is disabled, then the second layer of HS encryption does not offer any additional security, but is still used.
+If restricted discovery is disabled, then the second layer of HS encryption does not offer any additional security, but is still used.

 Second layer encryption keys